We are in Nicaragua this month, mostly working along side Way of the Cross staff.

 Juanita and I walked back up the street to our hotel and showered and did the daily laundry.
 While I was showering, Juanita walked up the street and bought a couple of smoothies and brought them back to the room.

-Early to bed, but no Robax.
+Early to bed, but took no Robax tonight.

 Monday, January 19